 Guide to the AdvocateHub Settings Area

-To access the settings window, select your administrator name in the top right hand corner of your browser window.
+To access the settings window, click on the cog wheel icon in the top right hand corner of your browser window.
 From the drop down menu that appears, select Settings.

 Here is a description of all the Settings Tabs and Subsections in Settings: